hongtaoh/ica_authors/README.md

 - `api_reliance_checking`

-  - `113_names_for_api_reliance_checking.csv`: I randomly selected 113 names from the final dataset of 11292 authors for Haley to check how reliant we are on the automatic results from API.
+  - `113_names_for_api_reliance_checking.csv`: I randomly selected 113 names from the final dataset of 11292 authors for one author to check how reliant we are on the automatic results from API.
 This is the result of `notebooks/workflow/workflow-notebooks/2023-02-10-get-113-names-to-see-reliance-on-api-automatic-results.ipynb`.
-Haley coded it here: https://docs.google.com/spreadsheets/d/17HIaX2yzDLCDJAQ-8kvANg6Wmzcb4yLJ7uNg-b6wJq8/edit?usp=sharing
+One author it here: https://docs.google.com/spreadsheets/d/17HIaX2yzDLCDJAQ-8kvANg6Wmzcb4yLJ7uNg-b6wJq8/edit?usp=sharing

 ### Processed